What’s new.Product updates, data notes, and improvements for applicants using CRI during the cycle.

 Accepted Analytics

-On Accepted Analytics, Applicant Background -> Experience now lets the Work card switch between total Work, Healthcare Experience, and Non-Healthcare Experience hours.
+On Accepted Analytics, Applicant Background then Experience now lets the Work card switch between total Work, Healthcare Experience, and Non-Healthcare Experience hours.
 Each view has its own average, median, and distribution.

-On your CRI Results page, Experience Snapshot -> Applicant Experience Benchmarks now pages through Work, Healthcare, and Non-Healthcare, including accepted-applicant average and median near your CRI score for each view.
+On your CRI Results page, Experience Snapshot then Applicant Experience Benchmarks now pages through Work, Healthcare, and Non-Healthcare, including accepted-applicant average and median near your CRI score for each view.

 In the Hours Tracker, the Work benchmark card also pages through Work, Healthcare, and Non-Healthcare, so your logged healthcare and non-healthcare hours can each be compared with accepted-applicant benchmarks.
 Reported subsets may not sum to total Work because some applicants reported total hours without splitting them.